MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/privacy/teams-privacy-oce-overview.md

 ## Teams device store checkout

 Teams device store is available in the Teams admin center and Teams App.
 It enables discovery and purchase of Teams certified devices.
 To enable checkout, the Teams device store shares basic user and company information, including user email address, user GUIDs, and tenant GUIDs, with UnifiedCommunications.com.
-This experience, if allowed by the **Allow the use of additional optional connected experiences in Office** policy setting, is subject to the terms of service and privacy statement of UnifiedCommunications.com.
+This experience, if allowed by the **Allow the use of additional optional connected experiences in Office** policy setting, is subject to the [terms of service](https://new.unifiedcommunications.com/about/terms-of-service/) and [privacy policy](https://new.unifiedcommunications.com/about/privacy-policy/) of UnifiedCommunications.com.

 To learn more about Teams device store, see [Purchase devices in the Microsoft Teams device store](../devices/device-store.md).